Some thoughts regarding Cohennet-Faulcon

 As I already mentioned, we have no instance like Jean Cohennet, dit Faulcon, héraut Chablais which connects Cohennet and Faulcon and Chablais all together to one single person who was a herald.
 We yet understand there was one (presumably one) Jean Cohennet who was called Faulcon, who lived in Ternier / Saint-Julien, who was at least some kind of messeage-bearer sent by the Duke of Savoy to Genève (O2, O4, O6) and also we know there was Jean Faulcon who was Chablais herald (O11).
 We have alreay seen that Aymé I is the Faulcon herald during Jean II's time, then the appellation Faulcon for Jean Cohennet was a cognomen, not as his heraldic (or any) title.
 We do not have explicit evidence which show Jean Cohennet was a herald.
 Yet from the accounts of the event in Jan.
 1529, I come to my conclusion for now:

-On 2 Jan 1529 Sire de Pontvoyre [or Pontverre, and note that he was known as François de Ternier, see Duval 1879, p.72] was killed at Genève and Jean Cohennet dit Faulcon was involved this event.
+On 2 Jan.
+1529 Sire de Pontvoyre [or Pontverre, and note that he was known as François de Ternier, see Duval 1879, p.72] was killed at Genève and Jean Cohennet dit Faulcon was involved this event.
 It seems in the morning he and Sire de P. were at Nyon (X10 — his first name is not given here; letter of François Noel; O6) [see Bonivard, vol.2, p.367ff. also], then he parted at the bridge of Rhône from Sire de P. to go to St-Julien (where the Faulcon's house was) at 9:00-10:00 (O6), after that 17:00, Sire de P. was killed [RCG, t11, p.587].
 On the same day at night, 20:00 le juge de Gex was in Saint-Julien and wrote to the Duke, that seigr Jehan Faulcon writes him this news (O7).
 At 21:00, Chablex ducal herald was in, again, Saint-Julien and wrote the duke of the news (O8).
 Was this Chablex identical with Jean (O6)?
 If yes, then on 8 Jan, Claude de Marestre had been at St-Julien and heard the news at the house of Faulcon (Mentions to maison de Faulcon, no.3 hereafter N3) and after that they (who? any of Faulcon?) found Chablex and his brother (O9).
 Here it is possible that Aymé I was there to tell the news, but probably we should rather think N3 is no more than a mention to the house and someone stayed there told Claude de Marestre the news.
 Here again we cannot connect O6 and O7-O8, however it is very unlikely there were two persons involved the event, one Jean Cohennet dit Faulcon (here Faulcon as a cognomen, by virtue of his father's office) and Jean Faulcon dit Chablais, and both living in same Saint-Julien.

 Jean II — châtelain or not?
 (Q.10)

-B-R does not mention that Jean II was also the châtelain de Ternier, while the complier of RCG says Le châtelain de Ternier was [Jean - by the references he cited it is obvious] Cohennet de Faulcon, dit Chablays and he was the ducal herald [this is also obvious by the references t13, p.260].
+B-R does not mention that Jean II was also the châtelain de Ternier, while the compiler of RCG says Le châtelain de Ternier was [Jean - by the references he cited it is obvious] Cohennet de Faulcon, dit Chablays and he was the ducal herald [this is also obvious by the references t13, p.260].
 I am not fully convinced with this because of these two questions:

 i) There are explicit mentions to one noble Tandi Cohennet de Faulcon who was châtelain de Ternier (T1, T2).
 While I am quite not sure Tandi/Tandis can be a given name, these give clear explanations to who was Jean's brother and who was châtelain de Ternier.
 I will discuss this Tandi in Q.12 Claude — or Tandi?.
 Apart from Tandi, O12 says Jean Faulcon was châtelain de Ternier on 26 Sept.
 1534 (the day he was with Claude), and O14 says Iean Faulcon was herald to the Duke of Savoy and has a brother who was at that time a châtelain.
 Yes it is true that O14 does not say the châtellenie which Jean's brother held was that of Ternier and it is possible it was another one.
 However, we know Claude (and Jean also) lived at Saint-Julien (C3, C9 — I need to disucss there seems to have been two Claude but here we are concerned with Claude the châtelain; O2, O6, O14), that is why, when any châtellenie is mentioned in relation with any of Cohennet/Faulcon, it is always no office but that of Ternier.
 Then if Claude occupied any châtellenie, we have (again) no choice but that of Ternier [I should point out Claude's name was never explicitly mentioned with any of châtelain de Ternier occurrences; here I am just following B-R].
 (Yet yes O12 explicity states that Jean was the châtelain de Ternier and O13 also states Chablays was the châtelain de Ternier.
 I am slightly doubtful RCG on those pages does not explicitly cite the exact word from the primary source.
-The complier cites Duval yet he ignores the latter says it was Tandi who was Jean's brother.)
+The compiler cites Duval yet he ignores the latter says it was Tandi who was Jean's brother.)

 ii) Is it really possible to perform the two duties of a herald and a châtelain concurrently?
 The former office was not so much a sinecure one in his days.
 The latter one, the château de Ternier situtated on an important route [see the mention to Clément's house] during the troublesome years.
 Moreover, as the list shows if he was really appointed to châtelain, it must have been after 1531 that means he held two offices when the tension reached the peak.
 Was there any good reason for the Duke to make him have two offices concurrently, and also not choose his younger brother so as to dedicate one person to one office with close communication available each other.
 From this also it is more convincing that the office of herald and châtelain were not held by the same person.